SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-28-youre-scaring-me.md

 in the court that enforces the laws of nature.
-A [_Journal of the American Medical Association_](https://jamanetwork.com/journals/jama) editorial by 3 public health experts <sup id="fn2a">[[2]](#fn2)</sup> notes that COVID-19 is now the _leading cause of death in the US_!
-Worse than cancer.
+A [_Journal of the American Medical Association_](https://jamanetwork.com/journals/jama) editorial by 3 public health experts <sup id="fn2a">[[2]](#fn2)</sup> notes that COVID-19 is now the _leading cause of death in the US!_  Worse than cancer.
 Worse than heart disease.
 It's been an age since that was true of an infectious disease.
 They note the current US death rate is equivalent to 15 plane crashes a day, each killing 150 passengers.
 It's like having a 9/11 event every day and a half.
 It could even be up to about 50% worse due to reporting delays, coding mistakes, and general pandemic overload in the healthcare system.
 Their conclusion:
 > The need for the entire population to take the disease seriously—notably to wear masks and maintain social distance—could not be more urgent.

+Indeed.

 ## Case rates